Australia Post is a:

 - Corporate Commonwealth Entity for the purposes of the PGPA Act.

-Australia Post is wholly owned by the Australian Government represented by two Shareholder Ministers, the Minister for Finance and the Minister for Communications, Cyber Safety and the Arts.
+Australia Post is wholly owned by the Australian Government represented by two Shareholder Ministers, the Minister for Finance and the Minister for Communications, Urban Infrastructure, Cities and the Arts.

 The enabling legislation for Australia Post is the Australian Postal Corporation Act 1989, some key features of which include: